GovWizely/backbone-search-app/docs/components/AggregationSelect.md

 AggregationSelect takes an array of items, an onChange handler and generates a multi-select box.

-Properties | Description
+Properties |  Type  | Description
 -----------|------------
-items      | Required.
+items      |  array | Required.
 Select options.
 An array of aggregation object.
-Use the same format as Elasticsearch aggregation buckets. onChange   | Required.
-A function that takes a string as argument. (i.e. `"value1,value2"`) placeholder| Optional.
+Use the same format as Elasticsearch aggregation buckets. onChange   |function| Required.
+A function that takes a string as argument. (i.e. `"value1,value2"`) placeholder| string | Optional.
 Placeholder.
-Displayed when no value is selected. value      | Optional.
+Displayed when no value is selected. value      | string | Optional.
 Selected values.
 A string of comma separated values. (i.e. `"value1,value2"`)

 ## Using AggregationSelect